A brief history of Holy Trinity

 Our musical heritage has been rich, exemplified in the piano playing of Eleanore Vail; the organ performance of Frank Jordan; the choral direction of Bill Bausano, past president of the National Collegiate Choral Organization; and the liturgical compositions of Bob Benson, frequently incorporated into Holy Trinity’s worship.
 Our Outreach Commission raises funds for the alleviation of human need, both locally and nationally, and the Peace and Justice Commission works to raise awareness of injustice in our social system.

-We also work to nurture a sense of community within the parish through festive meals such as our Champagne Easter Brunch, as well as sharing with other Oxford mainline churches in hosting once monthly a community dinner aimed at transcending lines of social class.
+We also work to nurture a sense of community within the parish through festive meals such as our Champagne Easter Brunch and the feast following our well known Advent Service of Lessons and Carols, as well as sharing with other Oxford mainline churches in hosting once monthly a community dinner aimed at transcending lines of social class.
 The core of our collective life has always been sacramental worship enriched by our liturgical and musical heritage, but we have also taken as our mission the inclusion and transformation of the entire community through our pursuit of Christian social values.